JBerthelier/PiRATE/README.md

 You can use all tools in order to performed the full PiRATE pipeline workflow, or use only some tools regarding to your available input data, or your goals.

-Keep in mind that the full PiRATE pipeline workflow (Fig. 2) is not "one-click" automated and that you will must to launch each tool one after one.
+Keep in mind that the full PiRATE pipeline workflow (Fig. 2) is not "one-click" automated and that you will must run each tool one after one.
 For some steps, it is required to be perform manual curation (e.i.
 TE library curation).

 ***